 Current recertification fees are published on The Association Learning Center website, https://learning.theaawa.org/cawa-recert.
-Recertification fees may increase over time; CAWAs are subject to the recertification fee in effect at the time the recertification application is submitted.
+Recertification fees may increase over time; CAWAs are subject to the recertification fee in effect when the recertification application is submitted (see page 4 for more details on member versus non-member rates).